nvcuong/HOSemiCRF/README.md

 Copyright (C) 2012 Nguyen Viet Cuong, Ye Nan, Sumit Bhagwani

-This is the README file for HOSemiCRF.
+This is the README file for HOSemiCRF version 1.0

 HOSemiCRF is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by